ArthurZey/arthurzey.github.io/_pages/stubs/discipline.md

   * Does that define "discipline" out of existence?
 That might suggest that there's something wrong with this kind of analysis, since it seems that there is a real difference between someone we think of as "disciplined" and someone we think of as "undisciplined", even when it's regarding the same behaviors.
   * Or does this suggest that discipline is really just the skill of creating mechanisms that manipulate desire?
   * What is the relevance of the different "levels" of wanting or not wanting to do something?
 In the broadest context, when a person chooses to do something, it reflects an ultimate desire to do the thing, even if in narrower senses, they may not want to do the thing.
 Often, I would imagine, this reflects an understanding of the long-term benefits of an action/behavior, when the short-term experience is unpleasant in some way.
 What is the role of this tension in "discipline"?

+Possible framings of what discipline is (replying to [Andrew's comment on Mike Israetel's post](https://www.facebook.com/michael.israetel/posts/pfbid02drueck5Q1NbY5fGNXPDffN5zqcoP1zue7cdanbceo6dbUvAd3y5eTpSk9nBzuNEMl?comment_id=489340939250795&reply_comment_id=444998551023156)):
+* Discipline is the creation of mechanisms that create motivation.
+* Discipline is cultivating an intrinsic motivation for process adherence _as such_.

 Other resources:
 * [4 Things Self-Disciplined People Don't Do](https://medium.com/personal-growth/4-things-self-disciplined-people-dont-do-4590f42de4a7)